chilts/s3tools/README.md

 ```

 As you can see the two `my-file-{1,2}.txt` are the same file and the two holiday images are also the same.

+Once you know where your duplicates are, in either your bucket or directory, then you can start deleting them.

 ### s3-sync ###